 Microsoft Defender Antivirus compatibility

 Microsoft Defender Antivirus is automatically enabled and installed on endpoints and devices that are running Windows 10.
 But what happens when another antivirus/antimalware solution is used?
-It depends on whether you're using Microsoft Defender ATP together with your antivirus protection.
+It depends on whether you're using Microsoft Defender for Endpoint together with your antivirus protection.

-- If your organization's endpoints and devices are protected with a non-Microsoft antivirus/antimalware solution, and Microsoft Defender ATP is not used, then Microsoft Defender Antivirus automatically goes into disabled mode.
+- If your organization's endpoints and devices are protected with a non-Microsoft antivirus/antimalware solution, and Microsoft Defender for Endpoint is not used, then Microsoft Defender Antivirus automatically goes into disabled mode.

-- If your organization is using Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP) together with a non-Microsoft antivirus/antimalware solution, then Microsoft Defender Antivirus automatically goes into passive mode.
+- If your organization is using Microsoft Defender for Endpoint together with a non-Microsoft antivirus/antimalware solution, then Microsoft Defender Antivirus automatically goes into passive mode.
 (Real-time protection and threats are not remediated by Microsoft Defender Antivirus.)

-- If your organization is using Microsoft Defender ATP together with a non-Microsoft antivirus/antimalware solution, and you have EDR in block mode (currently in private preview) enabled, then Microsoft Defender Antivirus runs in the background and blocks/remediates malicious items that are detected, such as during a post-breach attack.
+- If your organization is using Microsoft Defender for Endpoint together with a non-Microsoft antivirus/antimalware solution, and you have EDR in block mode enabled, then whenever a malicious artifact is detected, Microsoft Defender for Endpoint takes action to block and remediate the artifact.

-The following table summarizes what happens with Microsoft Defender Antivirus when third-party antivirus products are used together or without Microsoft Defender ATP.
+The following table summarizes what happens with Microsoft Defender Antivirus when third-party antivirus products are used together or without Microsoft Defender for Endpoint.

 |Windows 10||A third-party product that is not offered or developed by Microsoft||Yes||Passive mode|